AHeroicLlama/Mappalachia/README.md

 ## Download and Installation

-[__Download Mappalachia here__](https://github.com/AHeroicLlama/Mappalachia/releases/latest) to get started generating maps.
+[__Download Mappalachia.zip here__](https://github.com/AHeroicLlama/Mappalachia/releases/latest) to get started generating maps.
 Simply unzip it to a folder and then launch Mappalachia.exe.<br/>
 For help installing please refer to the [installation and first launch guide](User_Guides/Installation_and_first_run.md).<br/>

 ## Getting started - User Guides